twinkalp10/furrl/README.md

 - Clicking on card opens new page with product details
 - Clicking on WishList icon open new page with [wishlist items](https://web.furrl.in/wishlist)
 - Clicking on Cart icon open new page with [cart items](https://web.furrl.in/wishlist)

+## Why I haven't used external packages?

+- External packages introduce dependencies into your project.
+This means that your code relies on them
+- I wanted to develop this project with just coding and not with external supports

 ### Additional Information